2021-22 Student Handbook & Calendar

 Studying abroad is an opportunity to explore the world and gain resume-building experience while earning college credits.
 These experiences allow students to acquire knowledge of the world and to grow both academically and personally.
 Programs range from one week to a full year and can take place in the fall, winter, spring, and summer semesters.
 Students can participate in faculty-led, consortium, third-party, or exchange programs.

 Students will earn between three to eight APSU credit hours on short-term programs (1-6 week programs).
-Students will earn at least twelve credit hours if studying abroad for a semester.
+Students will earn at least 12 credit hours if studying abroad or away (U.S. exchange program) for a semester.
 Some programs offer service-learning or volunteering opportunities.

 APSU students can also benefit from international programs by participating in the Bridge Program.
 The Bridge Program is a peer-mentor group that consists of both international exchange and domestic students enrolled at APSU.
 It is designed to help international exchange students explore American culture and history while teaching First Friends (domestic students) about the culture and history of their countries.

-The Academic Testing Center offers a variety of tests, which includes Accuplacer, ACT Residual, CLEP, TEAS, MAT and various certification/licensure exams.
+The Academic Testing Center offers a variety of tests, including Accuplacer, ACT On Campus, CLEP, MAT, and TEAS.
 The center is also a fully funded DSST test center, offering DSST exams for free for eligible active-duty military members.
-Information regarding other tests not offered at APSU such as Praxis, GRE and TEAS is available at the testing center.
+Information regarding other tests not offered at APSU such as Praxis, GRE LSAT and MCAT is available at the testing center.
 For more information or to schedule a testing session, visit www.apsu.edu/testing.

 Application forms are available in the Ellington Building, Room 337, or visit www.apsu.edu/sss to download an application.
 All services of TRiO Student Support Services are free to eligible participants.